 Tired (pun intended) of wondering what’s causing your caffeine crash?
 Here’s why caffeine may be having the opposite effect you’re looking for.

 Adenosine is naturally made in the body and acts as a neurotransmitter, depressing the central nervous system and telling the brain when to rest.
-It builds up all the time we’re awake, eventually reaching the point where it makes us feel drowsy and we feel the urge to sleep.
+Its rate of production outpaces its rate of removal during the time we’re awake, eventually reaching the point where it makes us feel drowsy and we feel the urge to sleep.
 When we sleep, it’s purged from our system, so we wake up with much lower adenosine levels, starting the cycle over again.
 This is one way our sleep-wake cycle is regulated.

 Caffeine changes things, however.
 It binds to the adenosine receptors in your brain, meaning caffeine blocks adenosine from doing its job, so you won’t feel the drowsiness effects of the chemical in your system.
 But the buildup of adenosine continues all the time you’re awake.
 So, when your body metabolizes all the caffeine you’ve had, and adenosine can bind to those receptors again, you’ll not only feel all the tiredness you had before, but all the extra tiredness that’s been building up, too.